Scholarships & Financial Aid

 College of Education Scholarships

 A limited number of College of Education scholarships are available each academic year for newly accepted or currently enrolled students.
 They are awarded by invitation and are based on academic merit and financial need.
-Filing the Free Application for Federal Student Aid (FAFSA) puts you in the running for these awards: if you are deemed eligible, you will be invited to apply.
+Filing the Free Application for Federal Student Aid (FAFSA) puts you in the running for these awards.
 Learn more about College of Education scholarships.

 Awarded to a graduate assistant, the Marlene S. Korn Humanitarian Award Fund goes to a student who is judged to have made the greatest humanitarian contribution in the areas of teaching, scholarship and service.